 To illustrate the point, imagine that Employee A (who is part of the “client”) asks Employee B to put together a summary of relevant facts so that the external lawyers can advise.
 Employee B creates the summary and sends it to Employee A, who forwards it on.
 It may be (based on Three Rivers No 5 and Rabobank) that Employee B’s summary is not privileged, even if Employee B forms part of the “client”, unless it can be considered a lawyer/client communication with Employee A acting as agent.
 In contrast, if Employee B had written directly to the external lawyer with his summary, it seems clear that the communication would have been privileged so long as Employee B was part of the “client”.

-It is unsatisfactory that the presence or absence of legal advice privilege might depend on such fine distinctions, in effect putting form over substance, but that may be the effect of Three Rivers No 5.
+It is unsatisfactory that the presence or absence of legal advice privilege might depend on such fine distinctions, in effect putting form over substance, but that appears to be the effect of Three Rivers No 5.

 If it is necessary to create factual reports or summaries on which the lawyer will advise (in circumstances where litigation privilege is not available) and a party wishes to be able to assert privilege in such documents:

 - They should be prepared by those who are likely to form part of the “client” for the purposes of legal advice privilege.